 Above all, it must be kept in mind that the settlement exception may be essential for a vulnerable spouse who has been able to negotiate a fair agreement and would like to prove it, and that absolute confidentiality could undermine the protection of that spouse if the other took advantage of the power imbalance and denied the agreement.

 One of the interesting facts to remember about this case is that the parties never signed the summary of mediated agreements.
 It was their subsequent acknowledgement of the existence of an agreement, through their communications and their behaviours, which allowed the court to dig deeper into the issue.
 It might come as a surprise to some that a signature is not the only way to make a contract binding.

 CONTACT VAUGHAN FAMILY LAWYERS FOR COMMON LAW SEPARATION AND ALTERNATIVE DISPUTE RESOLUTION

 For parties experiencing the upheaval of family separation, divorce or any family law dispute, a consultation with Bortolussi Family Law takes the guesswork away.
 Our lawyers are a team skilled at representing clients’ common-law couples and the mediation process.
-Parties can contact our firm for representation, or to retain Lorraine Bortolussi, accredited family mediator, to work with them through the mediation process.
+Parties can contact our firm for representation, or to retain Lorraine A. Bortolussi, accredited family mediator, to work with them through the mediation process.
 Call us at 416-987-3300 or contact us on our website.